icdevs/ICEventsWG/Meetings/20240522/icrc72draft.md

 icrc72_update_subscription : (vec SubscriptionUpdate) -> (vec UpdateSubscriptionResult);
 ```

-#### Admin Query Methods

-### Admin Query Methods
+### Orchestrator Query Methods

-These methods facilitate the administration and supervision of the publish/subscribe system’s state without altering any data.
+These methods facilitate the orchestration and supervision of the publish/subscribe system’s state without altering any data.

 #### icrc72_get_publishers

-Retrieves a paginated list of publishers known to the admin canister.
+Retrieves a paginated list of publishers known to the Orchestrator canister.
 Filtering based on provided statistical filters is possible.

 - **Parameters**:
   - `prev`: Optional.
 The principal of the last publisher in the previous query to establish pagination context.